wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V5.12: Documentation and admin updates.
+Translation interface changes.
+[May 24, 2012]
 * V5.11: Renaming the plugin -- dropping the word Lite, and other minor documentation changes.
 [May 7, 2012]
 * V5.10: Updating a few translations (only change).
 [Apr 18, 2012]
 * V5.09: Updating a few translations, consolidating image resources and trimming auxiliary files.
 New option to suppress invitations to upgrade the plugin.
 [Mar 20, 2012]